Lane Kenworthy, The Good Society

 Trends in Americans’ attitudes on particular policy questions point to the same conclusion.
 Figure 6 shows views about whether the government should reduce income differences between the rich and the poor.
 Interviewees are asked to score their view on a seven-point scale.
 The polarization hypothesis predicts a rise in the shares on the two ends of the scale, which are shown in the graph.
 That isn’t what has happened.

 Figure 7 shows attitudes about abortion, one of the country’s most contentious policy issues.
 The General Social Survey asks respondents whether they think abortion should be legal under various circumstances.
 A strong “pro-choice” position is represented by those who say they agree that abortion should be legal regardless of the reason the woman wants it.
 A strong “pro-life” position is represented by those who say they believe abortion shouldn’t be legal even if the pregnancy resulted from rape.
 The polarization hypothesis predicts that the shares holding these two positions has increased sharply over time.
-They have increased, but only a little.
+They have increased, but not very much.

 Finally, figure 8 shows responses to a General Social Survey question about party identification.
 The polarization hypothesis predicts that the share identifying as Democratic and the share identifying as Republican have increased, while the share identifying as independent has declined.
 Instead, if anything it’s the share choosing independent that has risen.

 The data suggest, in short, that Americans haven’t pulled away from the center in their opinions on key policy questions or in their overall political views.
 In this respect, we haven’t split into two distinct, opposing camps.

 ELECTED REPRESENTATIVES IN THE TWO PARTIES HAVE SORTED AND MOVED AWAY FROM THE CENTER